ilagith/Speaker-Idenfication/README.md

 ### Methodology

 1. Perform data augmentation
-2. Extract voice features from audio
+2. Extract voice features from audio using LibROSA
 3. Modeling using a 1-D CNN

 ### Results